 We maintain research and product development facilities in the United States and Mainland China.
-We also contract with third parties for clinical studies and collaborate on basic research projects with researchers from universities and other research institutions in the United States and Asia, whose staffs include scientists with basic research expertise in natural product chemistry, biochemistry, dermatology, pharmacology and clinical studies.
-Our expenses for internal research and development activities and joint research projects and collaborations were \$14.9 million, \$18.0 million and \$18.9 million in 2012, 2013 and 2014, respectively.
+We also contract with third parties for clinical studies and collaborate on basic research projects with researchers from universities and other research institutions in the United States and Asia, whose staffs include scientists with basic research expertise in, among others, natural product chemistry, biochemistry, dermatology, pharmacology and clinical studies.
+Our expenses for internal research and development activities and joint research projects and collaborations were \$18.0 million, \$18.9 million and \$20.1 million in 2013, 2014 and 2015, respectively.

 We also work to identify and assess innovative technologies developed by third parties for potential licensing or supply arrangements.
 Because of the nature of our distribution channel, which allows us to provide a high level of product information on a person-to-person basis, we often have third parties who are interested in licensing innovative technologies to us to incorporate into our products and commercialize through our distribution channel.
-Licensing arrangements allow us to leverage the research activities of third parties that have resulted in demonstrated technologies, without the upfront costs and uncertainty associated with internal development, in exchange for the payment of a royalty on product sales.
+Licensing arrangements allow us to leverage the research activities of third parties that have resulted in demonstrated technologies, without all of the upfront costs and uncertainty associated with internal development, in exchange for the payment of a royalty on product sales.
 We have also invested in acquisitions to supplement our research capabilities and to acquire technologies, including our acquisition of Pharmanex in 1998 and the license and acquisition of the technology underlying our BioPhotonic Scanner, a non-invasive tool that measures the level of carotenoid anti-oxidants in skin.
 In 2011 and 2012, respectively, we acquired substantially all of the assets of LifeGen Technologies, LLC for \$11.7 million and acquired Nox Technologies, Inc. for \$12.6 million, including in each case, the acquisition of patents and previously licensed technology utilized in connection with Nu Skin's research efforts and incorporated into some of our products.
-Our expense for royalties and amortization for previous technology related acquisitions were approximately \$8.9 million, \$9.7 million and \$10.4 million in 2012, 2013 and 2014, respectively.
-These amounts do not include our expenses for acquiring proprietary ingredients and other technologies from vendors for our Tru Face Essence products, Galvanic Spa systems and other products.
+Our expense for royalties and amortization for previous technology related acquisitions was approximately \$9.7 million, \$10.4 million and \$9.5 million in 2013, 2014 and 2015, respectively.
+These amounts do not include our expenses for acquiring proprietary ingredients and licensing fees for other technologies from vendors for our Tru Face Essence products, ageLOC Spa systems and other proprietary products.